 If you haven't installed the Testsigma Chrome Extension yet, you will get the following notification asking you to Install it while creating your first Test Case:

 If you click on “Continue without installing”, it would mean you want to enter object details related to CSS and XPath manually.
-To avoid mistakes there, we recommend you to use the chrome extension.
-You can always add more details to the objects later.
+To avoid mistakes there, we recommend you use the chrome extension.